Azure/c-logging/v2/devdoc/log_lasterror_requirements.md

 int log_lasterror_fill_property(void* buffer);
 ```

-`log_lasterror_fill_property` fills a property buffer with the last error formatter string.
+`log_lasterror_fill_property` fills a property buffer with the last error formatted as a string.
 There is no check on the size of the buffer (it is by convention that the buffer has 512 bytes in size).

 **SRS_LOG_LASTERROR_01_002: [** If `buffer` is `NULL`, `log_lasterror_fill_property` shall return 512 to indicate how many bytes shall be reserved for the last error string formatted version. **]**